ShubhamTiwari1488/JAVASCRIPT-PROJECT/README.md

 # JAVASCRIPT
-This repository contains javascripts projects and games.
+This repository contains projects and games using javascript